Carina Nebula

-The nebula is one of the largest diffuse nebulae in our skies.
+The nebula is one of the largest diffuse nebulae in Earth's sky.
 Although it is four times as large as and even brighter than the famous Orion Nebula, the Carina Nebula is much less well known due to its location in the southern sky.
 It was discovered by Nicolas-Louis de Lacaille in 1752 from the Cape of Good Hope.

 The Carina Nebula was selected as one of five cosmic objects observed by the James Webb Space Telescope, as part of the release of its first official science images.
 A detailed image was made of an early star-forming region of NGC 3324 known as the Cosmic Cliffs.